Isha910/support-system/document.md

 * search bar
 * popular questions which is related to open box(x1/x2).after the questions we have specific box which is releted to problems like x3/x4/x5.

-> when we click on x3/x4/x5 we will again redirect to new page and it will have same functionality.
+<p> when we click on x3/x4/x5 we will again redirect to new page and it will have same functionality.</p>

-> onclick we redirect to new page.
+<p>onclick we redirect to new page.</p>

-> when we are going one page to another page. we create a chain by this if we want to go back or on a specific page we easily redirect on that page. eg:-home>x1>x4.
+<p> when we are going one page to another page. we create a chain by this if we want to go back or on a specific page we easily redirect on that page. eg:-home>x1>x4</p>